CISC4080/lab1/README.md

 ```

 ## Detail Requirements:
 1. Please name your program as **lab1.cpp**.
+2. Write a **main** function so that you program when compiled and executed, will work as the previous section **Program Execution** illustrated.
-2. Implement the following function to initialize a vector with user input:
+3. Implement the following function to initialize a vector with user input:
 ```
 /* initialize a vector */
 vector<int> ReadVector()